backpagepod/backpagepod.github.io/_posts/2024-02-23-episode-166-ps-draft.markdown

 | Wild card| Super Puzzle Fighter II Turbo | Vagrant Story |
 | Free pick| Castlevania: Symphony of the Night | Xenogears |

+## Results

+Samuel 49%

+**Matthew 51%**

+(373 votes, with some talk of a broken poll)

 ## References

 - [The Making of...
 PlayStation](https://imgur.com/a/waGYr) from Edge 200
 - [PlayStation - the First 25 Years](https://www.gameinformer.com/feature/2019/12/03/the-first-25-years) from GameInformer
 - Also worth a look is "PlayStation: the story behind the brand", a 20 page feature by Simon Parkin and Edge staff in Edge 274 which [can be purchased here](https://pocketmags.com/edge-magazine/xmas-2014).
 "That Parko feature is incredible, though, you’re right about that.
 So much access." - Nathan Brown.
+Note it contains some quotes from the E200 issue available above.